The Bottom Line

 The collar is tall, seals in warmth nicely, and has a soft microsuede chin guard.
 It’s large enough to fit comfortably over my chin; I often tuck my mouth behind it on windy chairlift rides.
 I’ll note that I have an unusually long neck, so less giraffe-like folks could find the collar a bit too tall.

 The Beta AR jacket has three pockets: two roomy zippered hand pockets on the front and one smaller zippered chest pocket on the inside left.
 I have very few gripes about this jacket, but one minor annoyance is that the hand pockets are a tad on the high side.
-Though this positioning keeps them clear of hip belts and climbing harnesses, I find it a bit awkward when trying to rest my hands in the pockets.
+Though this positioning keeps them clear of hip belts and climbing harnesses, I find it a bit awkward when trying to rest my hands in the pockets to keep them warm.

 The bottom hem has drawcords on both sides that cinch the jacket tight around the hips to keep out rain, wind, or fresh powder snow.
 They’re almost operable with a single gloved hand, if you’re patient.

-For such a lofty price, the Beta AR had better last a long time!
+For such a lofty price, the Beta AR better last a long time!
 I’m happy to report that mine is still in great shape and shows no signs of wearing out any time soon.
 This is part of what we get for our extra dollars and ounces of weight: a durable jacket that can stand up to heavy use in rugged environments.
+There are a couple small places on the back of the jacket where the layers have begun to separate, but so far this hasn’t impacted functionality.

 Like all DWR treated fabrics, the waterproof finish does fade with time.
 Though the 3-layer Gore-Tex still does a great job on its own, I find that refreshing the DWR coating with Nikwax TX.Direct about once a year keeps the waterproofing in top shape.